 The proposed QCB TP is schematized in the figure right and is managed by the Curriculum Committee.
 It emphasizes the centrality of QCB TP requirements on what is otherwise a standard, distinct disciplinary focus.
 The two core didactic courses are CHEM C680, Introduction to Quantitative Biology and Measurement and CHEM C681 (formerly C687), Introduction to Chemical Biology I. These courses are designed to arm the student with a fundamental "language" or “tool-box” of chemical and physical biology.
 All QCB TP students will also register for CHEM C689, QCB Journal Club in the second and third years, with the remaining curricular requirements (3 cr) satisfied by any number of a large list of electives outside of disciplinary courses.
 The Topics-based e-modules are currently under development and will debut in Fall 2015.

 Extracurricular activities associated with the QCB training program include the Watanabe Symposium in Chemical Biology, Monthly QCB Evenings, and QCB Seminar Series.
-We will debut the QCB Seminar series in Spring 2015 (and planned annually for the Spring semester) and Monthly QCB Evenings in Fall 2014.
+We will debut the QCB Seminar series in Spring 2015 and Monthly QCB Evenings in Fall 2015.
 Stay tuned!